qijiezhao/pytorch-ssd/README.md

 by Qijie Zhao, Feng Ni.
 (VDIG，PKU)

+### We won't update this repo any more, welcome to read&use our recent work: (M2Det)[https://github.com/qijiezhao/M2Det]

 #### Reproduced the proposed results.

 #### Besides, our proposed upgraded model will be opened soon!(Note that we are not developed from pure SSD)